UCL-INGI/INGIfet/README.md

 ## Installation on a webserver

 Currently the application has only been deployed on Apache as a (F-)CGI script using Flup6 as middleware to implement the WSGI gateway interface.
-A more effective installation shold be possible with a python3 compatible version of mod_wsgi.
+A more effective installation should be possible with a python3 compatible version of mod_wsgi.

 Deployments using NGnix or Lighttpd have not been tested yet.